Was85/LoadBalancer-Yarp/README.md

 # LoadBalancer

-This is a simple exmaple of Load Balancer using Yarp
+This is a simple example of Load Balancer using YARP